cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 ## Public vs Private

 - **Public** means that anyone can see the recorded test runs for the project.
-It is similar to how public projects on Github, Travis CI, or CircleCI are handled.
+It is similar to how public projects on GitHub, Travis CI, or CircleCI are handled.
 Anyone who knows your `projectId` will be able to see the recorded runs for public projects.

 - **Private** means that only {% urlHash 'users' Users %} you invite to your {% urlHash 'organization' Organizations %} can see its recorded runs.
 Even if someone knows your `projectId`, they will not have access to your runs unless you have invited them.

 ### To change project access

+1. Go to your organization's projects page.
-Click into the project you'd like to change access to, then click **Settings** in the top right corner.
+2. Select the project you want to change access to.

+  {% imgTag /img/dashboard/select-cypress-project.jpg "Select a project" %}
+3. Go to the project's settings page.

-{% imgTag /img/dashboard/project-settings.png "project-settings" %}
+  {% imgTag /img/dashboard/visit-project-settings.jpg "Visit project settings" %}

-Here you will see a section displaying **Access to Runs**.
+4. Here you will see a section displaying **Access to Runs**.
 Choose the appropriate access you'd like to assign for the project here.
   {% imgTag /img/dashboard/access-to-runs.png "access-to-runs" %}

 ## Transfer ownership